Blaze and the Monster Machines: Stripes

 Stripes (voiced by Sunil Malhotra) is an orange bengal tiger truck with violet stripes and highlights on him, and the design based on multiple generations of a Jeep Wrangler.
 He has the abilities of a Bengal tiger, such as a high sense of smell and retractable spike-claws in his tires.
 He is good at jumping and climbing.
+In "Spark Bug," Stripes and Sparky in trouble from tree rock river.
 In Season 3's "Wild Wheels" episodes, when Blaze transforms into a Lion Monster Machine, he shares his engineering powers to transform Stripes into a bengal tiger named Super Bengal Tiger Stripes.
 In "Babysitting Heroes," it reveals that Stripes can babysit baby animals.
 His home is a treehouse in a jungle outside Axle City.
 On his tires, he has stripe patterns.
 In "The Monster Machine Christmas Extravaganza", he is an Axle City Caroler.
 As a superhero, Stripes has the power of any animal.

 Starla

-Starla (voiced by Kate Higgins) is a purple Southern-accented pickup truck based on a lot generic, and more stubbier version of the then-new 4th-generation 2014 GMC Sierra (K2XX), with the same generation Chevrolet Silverado wheel wells, and a silver cowgirl hat.
+Starla (voiced by Kate Higgins) is a purple Southern-accented pickup truck based on a lot generic, and more stubbier version of the then-new 4th-generation 2014 GMC Sierra (K2XX), with the same generation Chevrolet Silverado wheel wells, In "Cattle Drive," Blaze, Starla and cows in the river. and a silver cowgirl hat.
 She is a roping expert.
 She runs a farm outside Axle City.
 She's the only female Monster Machine to be a main cast member until "Watts" in Season 3.
 Season 7 sees her join the Renewable Energy Team.
 On her tires, she has horseshoe patterns.
 In "The Monster Machine Christmas Extravaganza", she is an Axle City Caroler.
 As a superhero, Starla can make any star she wants, like glowing stars, floating stars, and firework stars.

 Darington

 Darington (voiced by Alexander Polinsky) is a clumsy yet starry white and blue pickup truck with a gold star motif not based on any known real truck model.
 He also has a helmet and cape-like spoiler.
 He loves stunts.
+In "Darington to the Moon!," Darington from a rocketship in water, wind, and sun.
 His catchphrase is "Darington!"
 In "The Chicken Circus", it is revealed that Darington can speak chicken.
 In "The Amazing Stunt Kitty", it is also revealed that Darington has a kitty cat named Stunt Kitty as his pet and sidekick.
 On his tires, he has star patterns.
 In "The Monster Machine Christmas Extravaganza", he is an Axle City Caroler.
 As a superhero, Darington can grow and shrink in size.